SRCH2/srch2-ngn/db_connectors/sqlserver/readme.txt

       shell> sudo bash ./install.sh install --force
     To test the installation,
       shell> sqlcmd -S localhost
-    You should get and error message indicating a network error.
+    You should get an error message indicating a network error.

 2. Install thirdparty libraries: